wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

 I am an anthropological archaeologist working on the East African Swahili Coast.
 I explore how non-elite, rural societies adapted to sociopolitical and environmental changes over the last two thousand years.
-Furthemore, I am committed to advancing international public and academic understandings of the significance and interconnectedness of precolonial Africa in world history.
+Furthermore, I am committed to advancing international public and academic understandings of the significance and interconnectedness of precolonial Africa in world history.

 Currently, I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.